rust-lang/book/nostarch/chapter09.md

 and it is not a kind of error you want callers to have to explicitly handle.
 In fact, there’s no reasonable way for calling code to recover: the calling *programmers* need to fix the code.
-Contracts for a function, especially when a violation will cause a `panic`, should be explained in the API documentation for the function.
+Contracts for a function, especially when a violation will cause a panic, should be explained in the API documentation for the function.

 Having lots of error checks in all of your functions would be verbose and annoying, though.
 Luckily, you can use Rust’s type system (and thus the type